 Structure of a Kriti

 A kriti, usually chosen by the singer for showcasing her or his repertoire, is the prime attraction for the experienced, discerning rasika.
-There is a 90% chance that the singer will sing something composed by one of the musical trinity, Thyaggya, Muthuswamy Deekshitar, or Shyama Shastri.
+There is a 90% chance that the singer will sing something composed by one of the musical trinity, Thyaagyaa, Muthuswamy Deekshitar, or Shyama Shastri.
 There is a 5% chance that he will choose one composed by Papanasam Sivan.

 A kriti has a pallavi, an anupallavi, and one or more charanams.
 This is the structure now followed by most film songs, also, but they rarely have an anupallavi.
-The pallavi is repeated after every stanza, but a beginning listener can be befuddled, because EVERTHING seems to be repeated several times.
+The pallavi is repeated after every stanza, but a beginning listener can be befuddled, because EVERYTHING seems to be repeated several times.

 paaTTum naanE bhaavamum naanE